 Value Proposition Examples Video Summary:

 Value Proposition Example #1: The marketing space.

-This value proposition example comes from my own outbound prospecting agency.
-Our value proposition goes something like this: “PipeRev is a full-service outbound sales prospecting agency that generates ultra-high-quality leads for our clients.
-Clients tend to come to us when their sales teams struggle to generate enough leads to hit goal; they’re frustrated by the quality of leads coming through the door; or, finally, they just don’t see a strong ROI on lead generation efforts.
+This value proposition example comes from my own sales training firm.
+Our value proposition goes something like this: “Sales Insights Lab is a sales research and training firm that helps client’s achieve masterful sales conversations.
+Clients tend to come to us when their sales teams struggle to sell on value, reps get caught competing mostly on price, or finally, they are seen as “just another” vendor in the eyes of prospects.
 Do any of those issues ring true to you?”

 When you analyze that value proposition, you can see that it starts with one sentence that lays out what we do and who we are.
 Then, there’s another sentence that lays out the challenges we solve, and the reasons that people come to us.
 And lastly, you’ll see that we dig into the prospect’s own world by asking, “Do any of these issues ring true to you?”

 Value Proposition Example #2: The financial space.

 This is a value proposition example from a client in the finance world: “XYZ Wealth Advisors helps clients make smart financial decisions.
 Clients typically come to us when they don’t know if they’re getting the right return on their money; they’re concerned about whether they’re prepared for the next downturn; or, finally, they have a complex collection of random accounts in different places.
 Do any of those challenges ring true to you?”